-I ended up in Jodhpur with a false impression, of dreaming for a town just as romantic as I found it on Instagram.
-What else I dreamed of was a town that still resonated more history and culture than an ugly transformation of Old to New.
+I ended up in Jodhpur with a false impression, of dreaming of a town just as romantic as I found it on Instagram.
+What else I dreamed of was a town that still resonated more with history and culture than an ugly transformation of Old to New.

 The 10-minute drive from the railway station to my hotel took me through a maze of interconnected and confusing by-lanes, very similar to any bustling north Indian imperial town of today (say Old Ahmedabad or Old Delhi) except for its periodically appearing fading blue buildings.
 The town was nothing more than a disappointing mix of crowded, bustling and dirty.

-For someone not belonging from North India, or say not belonging from India at all, the confusing by-lanes of the city may still hold some interest (and I am sure it does).
+For someone not belonging to North India, or say not belonging to India at all, the confusing by-lanes of the city may still hold some interest (and I am sure it does).
 But for someone like me who grew up in Delhi, the old town of Jodhpur offered nothing new.
-I mean if I wanted to explore chaotic wild streets and inhale some more dust choking my lungs, I would have done so repeating my 2 days in Delhi itinerary in my own city, why bother travelling a 12-hour away.
+I mean if I wanted to explore chaotic wild streets and inhale some more dust choking my lungs, I would have done so by repeating my 2 days in Delhi itinerary in my own city, why bother travelling a 12-hour away?

 Its historic monuments were poorly looked after.
 The streets were only dirty and confusing.
 And everyone in the town was busy adapting to a new modern — slowly killing the Blue Jodhpur we’re familiar with.